casgari/AC215_G4/README.md

-The API service container has all the python files to run and expose thr backend apis.
+The `api-service` container has all the files to run and expose the backend APIs.

 To run the container locally:
-- Open a terminal and go to the location where `/src/api-service`
+- Open a terminal and navigate to `/src/api-service`
 - Run `sh docker-shell.sh`
 - Once inside the docker container run `uvicorn_server`
 - To view and test APIs go to `http://localhost:9000/docs`

 **Frontend Implementation**

-A user friendly React app was built to extract keywords and generate quizzes using our LLM KeyBert model from the backend.
-Using the app, a user easily upload there lecture video file.
-The app will send the video through o the backend api to get prediction results where keyword extraction occurs.
-Within this, the lecture video will go through preprocessing steps deployed as cloud functions or runs on GCP - video to audio conversion and audio transcription - before keyword extraction occurs using the trained DistilBERT model's endpoint on GCP and quiz generation, using the corresponding deployed cloud function, occurs.
+We have built a React app to extract keywords and generate quizzes from lecture videos or lecture transcripts.
+Using the app, a user easily uploads their lecture video file.
+The app will send the video or text file through to the backend API to get the outputs.

 Here are some screenshots of our app:

 INSERT SS OF FRONTEND HERE

-The frontend container contains all the files to develop and build a react app.
+The `frontend-react` container contains all the files to develop and build our React app.

 To run the container locally:
-- Open a terminal and go to the location where `/src/frontend-react`
+- Open a terminal and navigate to `/src/frontend-react`
 - Run `sh docker-shell.sh`
-- If running the container for the first time, run `yarn install`
+- If running the container for the first time, run `npm install`
 - Once inside the docker container run `yarn start`
 - Go to `http://localhost:3000` to access the app locally